-Skills shortages in key areas of the digital economy mean there are lots of opportunities for talented graduates to launch a career in the IT sector
+Skills shortages in key areas of the digital economy mean there are many different IT careers available for graduates with relevant qualifications and experience

 What areas of IT can I work in?